jackcooperdev/CauldronDocs/pages/engine/tools/launch.md

 The parameters are:

-- manifest - The version specific Manifest (spec in the main manifest)
+- manifest: The version specific Manifest (spec in the main manifest)
 - jreVersion (jvmComp in main manifest)
-- jvmRules - The data created from the [buildJVMRules](/engine/tools/launch#buildjvmrules-manifest-librarylist-versiondata-overrides) function
+- jvmRules: The data created from the [buildJVMRules](/engine/tools/launch#buildjvmrules-manifest-librarylist-versiondata-overrides) function
-- gameRules - The data created from the [buildGameRules](/engine/tools/launch#buildgamerules-manifest-loggeduser-overrides) function
+- gameRules: The data created from the [buildGameRules](/engine/tools/launch#buildgamerules-manifest-loggeduser-overrides) function